 - “You put your shoes on right away!
 What a great choice to help us get to school on time.”

 - “You were having so much fun playing but you were still able to clean up when the timer went off.
 How did that feel?”

 - “I could see you were sad to leave the playground.
-The deep breaths you took really helped you!”
+It looks like those deep breaths you took really helped you!”

 Frequently asked questions (FAQ) about managing routines and transitions in early childhood